ltsepene/CMSC828P-Project_2/Experiments/report/README.md

 ## Experiment 5
 In this experiment we tried to see if mutational burden correlates with PFS.
 We considered all three cases available, that is the pre-treatment, the post-treatment and the post-only treatment cohorts.
 Basically, we just used the data of project 1.
 Calculating the total mutation count for each patient was fairly easy.
 For each patient we just added up all mutations from all the 96 categories.
 In the box plots that follow, we classify patients into two categories, based on how many mutations they have.
 For this distinction we use the median value of the total mutations count array of all patients.
 Again the orange line indicates the median value and circles correspond to outliers.
 In all cases, the first plot is for patients with total count less than the median, and the second for patients with more mutations.

+Interpreting the graphs that follow, we see that total mutational burden is not an indicator of whether or not each patient will have a short or long PFS period.
+Both categories in all box plots have more or less the same PFS behavior.

 ### Pre-treatment Scenario

 ![Experiment 5a](exp5a.PNG)